xilistudios/monark/.roo/rules-code/rules.md

     - Use proper headings
     - Use proper lists
     - If you are working with Daisy UI styles, you can fetch the lasted documentation at https://daisyui.com/llms.txt
+* Always verify unit test before finishing a coding task
+* You can read the lasted tauri documentation using the too fetch at https://tauri.app/llms.txt
+* Always put unit test inside a test folder, never embbed test on the function file
+* Before finish your task, Always create a subtask with `new_task` tool to delegate to review mode to review all your changes, include the description and main goal task, You must follow the review recommendations
+* After you finished some code functionality, create a subtask with tester mode to write unit test
+* Always use memory mode with a subtask to retrieve relevant project information before starting any coding task
+* When implementing features or fixing bugs, create a subtask using memory mode to understand the existing codebase context and architectural decisions